5 Essential Oils Every Dog Mom Should Know About

 Understanding Your Dog's Fear of Fireworks

 Before diving into specific techniques, it's important to understand why dogs get anxious during fireworks.
 Dogs have sensitive hearing, and the loud noises associated with fireworks can be extremely unsettling for them.
 Additionally, the sudden bursts of light and strange smells can further contribute to their distress.
 Signs of anxiety in your dog may include panting, trembling, pacing, hiding, excessive barking, or attempts to escape.
-You'll want to plan to make sure your dog stays inside and update contact information on collars and tags, jut in case!
-While different breeds of dogs (like chihuahuas-haha) may be more sensitive in general, any dog or animal can be scared of fireworks, so this gos for all pets, not just your dog!
+You'll want to plan to make sure your dog stays inside and update contact information on collars and tags, just in case!
+While different breeds of dogs (like chihuahuas-haha) may be more sensitive in general, any dog or animal can be scared of fireworks, so this goes for all pets, not just your dog!

 Preparing for Fireworks